Jeffreyo3/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+    Sessions provide a way to preserve data across requests.
+    Sessions keeps the user from being required to enter credentials on every new server request they initiate.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt provides a way to keep a user's credentials secret by hashing info through a 1-way algorithm making it impossible to reverse back into the password.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+    Bcrypt's hashing algorithm runs the password through multiple times using multiple different parameters.
+In order for an attacker to decrypt the hash, they will need to know the algorithm used, the hash, a secret, and how many rounds the information went through the hash prior to the end result hash.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+    Header, Signature, and Payload

 ## Minimum Viable Product